solids4foam/solids4foam/tutorials/fluidSolidInteraction/3dTube/README.md

 Table 1 gives the total clock time for each model when running these models in serial.
 Surprisingly, the fastest model is the backward method with the smallest time step (5e-5 s).
-The fastest Euler model uses the largest time step (8e-4 s), but next fastest model uses the second smallest time step (1e-4 s).
-The explanation for this is that when using larger time steps, a much greater number of outer fluid-solid interaction iterations are required; whereas for smaller time steps, much fewer iterations are required, possibly resulting in a lower overall clock time.
+The fastest Euler model uses the largest time step (8e-4 s), but the next fastest model uses the second smallest time step (1e-4 s).
+The explanation for this is that when using larger time steps, a much greater number of outer fluid-solid interaction iterations are required, whereas for smaller time steps, much fewer iterations are required, possibly resulting in a lower overall clock time.
 If the time step sizes were reduced further, it would be expected that at some point, the models would start to become slower (e.g., as